Featured

 Research

-Dr. Lennon’s research interests lie in synthetic organic chemistry with the aim of designing novel sustainable processes of pharmaceutical relevance.
-More specifically areas of interest include the development of novel organocatalysts based on molecular recognition motifs for use in asymmetric synthesis and biotransformations for organic synthesis using hydrolase enzymes.
+Dr. Lennon’s research interests lie in synthetic organic chemistry with the aim of designing novel more sustainable processes of pharmaceutical relevance.
+More specifically areas of interest include the development of novel organocatalysts based on molecular recognition motifs for use in asymmetric synthesis, biotransformations for organic synthesis using hydrolase enzymes, greener and more sustainable solvents and flow chemistry.
 Dr. Lennon also has an interest in NMR spectroscopy and its applications.
-She is a member of the PMBRC (Pharmaceutical and Molecular Biotechnology Research Group) at WIT and has supervised three PhD students (IRCSET and INTEREGG 4A WINSS funding) to completion with 5 students currently under her supervision.
-Dr. Lennon has 14 peer-reviewed publications and is named on 3 IDF/patent/PCT applications and a biocatalysis technology license agreement.
+She is a member of the PMBRC (Pharmaceutical and Molecular Biotechnology Research Centre) at SETU and has supervised 4 PhD students (IRCSET, INTEREGG 4A WINSS , WIT and SETU funding) to completion with 3 students currently under her supervision and was nominated for the SETU Research Excellence Awards for the Research Supervision Award in 2022 and 2023.
+Dr. Lennon is named on 3 IDF/patent/PCT applications and a biocatalysis technology license agreement.

 Dr. Lennons peer reviewed publications are listed below: